 You can also play all styles of music on the guitar that you enjoy such as blues, rock, pop, reggae, funk, punk or classical music.
 You'll just have to choose the corresponding guitar.
 However, to be sure to make the proper sounds and not get your family or neighbors screaming, it's recommended to learn the basics of this instrument by taking guitar lessons - with a qualified and reliable guitar teacher.

-Whether you take online courses, classes with an independent teacher or guitar lessons in a music school doesn’t matter, so long as it’s right for you.
-Once you acquire the early guitar basics, you’ll discover that you can start playing many pieces – and you’ll even be able to teach others how to play guitar.
+Whether you take online courses or classes with an independent teacher or guitar lessons in a music school doesn't matter, so long as it's right for you.
+Once you acquire the early guitar basics, you'll discover that you can start playing many pieces - and you'll even be able to teach others how to play guitar.

 But beyond that pleasure of playing or reproducing songs, playing guitar has many other implications for you, including your well-being and your health.

 It's perhaps the essence of any musical practice, and the guitar is not exempted from providing a genuine pleasure.

 According to a neuro-scientific study from McGill University in Montreal, Canada, listening to and playing the guitar will release wellness hormones including the famous dopamine, commonly called the happiness hormone.